alicht/GAsamplelesson/README.md

 ## Let's take a look at Prototypes and how to construct them (ie Pre-ES6)
 ### Simple way to create objects via their prototype

-Let's start by creating a new object using Object.create.
+Let's start by creating a new object:
 ```
 var shirt = {size:6, color: "red", gender: "mens", construction: "slipper" };
 ```
-We can build new objects using this existing object we just created as a prototype: Let's create a new object that uses shirt as a prototype:
+Now let's build a new object that uses the object we just created (ie shirt) as a prototype:
 ```
 var magicShirt = Object.create ( shirt ); // whatever we pass in the parenthese will serve as  the prototype for the new object.
 ```